-The Georgia Dog Bite Guide was created by The Gunnels Law Firm to help injured residents obtain maximum compensation.
+The Georgia Dog Bite Guide was created by Gunnels Injury Law to help injured residents obtain maximum compensation.
 Call our office today to schedule a free consultation.When a dog is in the right home and trained well, they can truly be a great companion, but if you have found your way to this page, odds are you have not interacted with a good dog.
 When dogs are abused, untrained, or aggressive, they can become vicious and dangerous, leading to some terrible situations.
 Dog bites are, unfortunately, highly common in Georgia and they can cause some serious permanent damage.
 If you or your child has been seriously hurt by someone’s dog, then you may be eligible for compensation through the dog owner’s insurance company.
 You deserve to get the most out of your case, and we will do everything possible to get that for you.
 After you read up about your case, please call our office to set up a free initial case evaluation.Get Our Printable Dog Bite Guide

 Georgia Dog Bite Statute of Limitations

 Your “statute of limitations” is the amount of time in which you get to bring your lawsuit or have it settled in civil court.
 Each state in the country has slightly different laws regarding their statute of limitations.
 Georgia allows for victims of dog bites to have two years from the date of their incident to bring their case to your civil court.
 If you attempt to file your claim after your statute of limitations has passed, you will be denied compensation.
 You need to make sure that you are hiring an attorney right away to help make sure you are ready to bring your claim on time.
 The sooner you get to an attorney, the more time they will have to build you a strong case.
 We highly encourage you to call a Georgia dog bite lawyer as soon as possible.